nguyendothanhtruc/image-classifier-from-scratch/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is an example of how to run our model.
 To save time and leverage the GPU, we build our model in Kaggle with input and our pre-trained model attached.
-Our current accuracy for this model is `more than 91%`.

 <b>See</b>: [Project in Kaggle](https://www.kaggle.com/nguynngcphnganh/image-classification-42-78-97)